Why the early years are so important in your child’s education

 “St Peter’s Woodlands is an International Baccalaureate World School that offers the IB Primary Years program.
 A key feature of this program is that children follow an inquiry-based approach to learning.
 This means children can keep exploring their own interests whilst beginning to become internationally minded.”

 Literacy is an important focus in the early years.
-One of the key programs we deliver is Let’s Decode, a phonological awareness program.
+One of the key programs we deliver is Let’s Decode, a phonological awareness and synthetic phonics program.

-Championed by Australian childhood literacy expert Dr Lorraine Hammond, the Let’s Decode program begins with oral language activities to prepare students for reading and spelling success.
+Championed by Australian childhood literacy expert Dr Lorraine Hammond, the Let’s Decode program systematically and explicitly teaches students the structure of English for reading and spelling success.

 Learning spaces: designed specifically with the needs of young learners in mind